 10. Red Lion

-And that concludes Gabe’s list of 10 places you must include on a tour of England!
-How many have you visited?
-Make sure to leave your thoughts in the comments below!
+So, that just about concludes my list of 10 historical places you must include on a tour of England!

 If you liked this article and would like to support my work, please click the button above to donate a couple of bucks and buy me a coffee.
 The ad revenue that I receive on this website is minimal, so support from my readers enables me to keep creating content that you (hopefully!) love to read.